 Roy Thompson Hall

 The Roy Thomson Hall, one of Toronto’s many concert venues, can be accessed through the PATH as well.
-Home to the Toronto Symphony Orchestra, it is also used as a venue during the Toronto International Film Festival.
-It is also quite a picturesque spot, especially during the evening.
+Home to the Toronto Symphony Orchestra, it is also used during the Toronto International Film Festival.
+It is also a pretty picturesque spot, especially during the evening.

-Chances are that if you are attending a concert of a sporting event in Toronto, you are going to be at the Air Canada Centre.
-This is the home to three of Toronto’s sports teams – the Raptors (basketball) the Leafs (hockey) and the Rock (lacrosse).
+The chances are that if you are attending a concert or a sporting event in Toronto, you will be at the Scotiabank Arena (formerly known as the Air Canada Centre).
+This is the home to three of Toronto’s sports teams – the Raptors (basketball), the Leafs (hockey) and the Rock (lacrosse).

-Officially know as CF Toronto Eaton Centre, this is one of Toronto’s busiest attractions.
+Officially known as CF Toronto Eaton Centre, this is one of Toronto’s busiest attractions.
 In addition to being a shopping mall, it is also an office complex.
-Back in the lat 1800’s, Timothy Eaton opened a dry goods store on Yonge Street.
-This then became the T Eaton Co., same company responsible for the first underground tunnel.
+In the late 1800s, Timothy Eaton opened a dry goods store on Yonge Street.
+This then became the T Eaton Co., the same company responsible for the first underground tunnel.
 Eaton’s, as it was commonly known, became one of Canada’s largest department stores and is the namesake of the mall.

-While the PATH is not your typical tourist attraction, it is something different to check out while visiting Toronto.
-I am always surprised with the reactions of those who visit here.
-Some ask to see it while others have never heard about it.
+While the PATH is not your typical tourist attraction, it’s one of those things that you might take for granted if you live in Toronto.
+For visitors, it’s a novelty and something different to check out while visiting Toronto.
+I am always surprised by the reactions of those who visit here.
+Some ask to see it, while others have never heard about it.
 Either way, everyone is always excited to check out the underground tunnels.
 Who knew?